elastic/elasticsearch-river-twitter/README.md

 The above lists all the options controlling the creation of a twitter river.
 The user and password are required in order to connect to the twitter stream.

 The river uses the bulk api to index documents.
-You can control how bulk operations are executed through the optional index.bulk section:
+You can control how bulk operations are executed through the optional index.bulk section (since 1.3.0):
 * size of each bulk using either index.bulk.bulk_size (default 5mb) or index.bulk.number_of_actions (default 100)
 * index.bulk.flush_interval to force flushing any bulk actions when the time interval passes (default to not set), despite the size threshold hasn't been reached yet
 * number of allowed concurrent bulks through index.bulk.concurrent_requests (10 by default).
 No documents will be lost when the threshold is reached, the river will just wait till one of the current bulk operations is completed before executing a new one.